STGAubron Gaming PCs Review: Are STGAubron Computers Any Good?

 ABR0722 Tower | RTX 3060 and Core i7-8700

-On the highest end of the STGAubron spectrum, we have the ABR0722 Tower.
-This ~$1000 gaming rig has the most up-to-date technology of any STGAubron machine, with Intel’s Core i7-8700 and the RTX 3060.
+On the higher end of the STGAubron spectrum, we have the ABR0722 Tower.
+This ~$850 gaming rig has significantly more up-to-date technology than the aforementioned PCs.

 The i7-8700 isn’t horribly outdated by this brand’s standards, as it was released in 2017.
 It’s almost perfectly on par with the Core i3-10100 in single-core performance, and bests it by a wide 42% margin in multi-core processing.
 Thus, in multi-core performance, it’s comparable to a Core i3-12100 (the i7-8700 is roughly 5.6% weaker).